How to crochet a flat circle

 How many stitches do you start with to crochet a flat circle?

-Here is a rough guide of how many stitches you need to start with (and increase by each round) for the most common basic crochet stitches (US terms).
+Here is a rough guide of how many stitches you need to start with (and increase by each round) to create a flat circle using the most common basic crochet stitches (US terms).

 Note that these are a guideline only.
-The numbers will vary, mainly depending on your tension and whether you are turning or not turning (as this does impact stitch height)
+The numbers will vary, mainly depending on your tension and whether you are turning or not turning (as this does impact stitch height – see this post for details on that one!)

-Different sources may give slightly different guidance to what you see here (though these are not easy numbers to find).
+Different sources may give slightly different guidance to what you see here (though from my research, these are not easy numbers to find).

 Some of the guides give larger margins than I have here, some give a single definitive number.
 I have arrived at my recommendations based on my experience and a bit of maths…